This is the comprehensive online presence of Jimmy Van Luu.

 Jimmy received his MFA in Design from the University of Texas at Austin, and is an alum of the Land Arts of the American West field study program.
 He previously taught at the University of Illinois at Urbana-Champaign, where he was art director of the literary-arts journal, Ninth Letter, and the inaugural director of Figure One, the School of Art + Design's off-campus exhibition space.
 His publication design work has been recognized by PRINT and Graphis.

-Jimmy is currently working on the following things: Summer residency-ing in at Direct Angle Press; publishing with a Riso MZ790 and GR3770 at @risorisoaustin; raising a standard poodle; eating & breathing.
+Jimmy is currently working on the following things: Questioning and revising graphic design history through an NEH-funded grant; publishing with a Riso MZ790 and GR3770 at @risorisoaustin; raising a standard poodle; eating & breathing.